toludoyin/Data_Science_Python/README.md

     a.
 If and else statement

-    b.
-For loop and While loop
+5. Iterators and repeat

-5. Functions
+6. Functions and reuse

     a.
 Using lambda functions(map(), filter())

-6. Classes and Object
+7. Classes and Object